Reds vs. Cubs Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 13 doubles, a triple, six home runs, 18 walks and 22 RBI (50 total hits).
-He has swiped one base.
+- Spencer Steer has put up 53 hits with 14 doubles, two triples, six home runs and 18 walks.
+He has driven in 23 runs with one stolen base.

-- Steer has picked up at least one hit in eight straight games.
-In his last 10 games he is hitting .395 with four doubles, a home run, two walks and seven RBI.
+- Steer enters this game looking to extend his nine-game hit streak.
+During his last 10 outings he is hitting .386 with four doubles, a triple, a home run, two walks and seven RBI.

 Steer Recent Games